lenkite/RETIRED-dotfiles/README.md

+# DEPRECATED
+This project has been deprecated.
+With the windows subsystem for Linux, one can now have a common dotfiles across multiple OSe's.
+- See sorin-ionescu/prezto for ZSH configuration
+- See luan/vimfiles for best of breed vim/neovim setup and vim/neovim plugins

 # SETUP
 - Clone this repository into your home directory - it should be at path ~/dotfiles
 - Disable Antivirus if you prefer speed of installation.